5 Moves To Make Before Year End That Can Save You A Lot of Money on Your 2023 Taxes

 Prior to this change, app providers only had to send the IRS a Form 1099-K if an individual account had at least 200 business transactions in a year and if those transactions combined resulted in gross payments of at least $20,000.

 The expansion of the reporting rule is the result of a provision in the American Rescue Plan, which was signed into law in 2021.
-The IRS will be able to use this information to uncover unreported income and recover lost tax revenues.
+The IRS was looking to use this information to uncover unreported income and recover lost tax revenues.

 Four tips you should know about how the gig economy might affect your taxes: